yohasebe/rsyntaxtree/docs/documentation.md

 `Color` offers `Modern` and `Traditional`, which colour node and leaf labels, `None`, which draws everything in black, and `Gray lines`, which keeps the labels black but draws the connectors and movement paths in grey.
 The last is for diagrams whose links outnumber their labels — an ontology, a network of constructions — where a page of black lines buries the text.

+`Line width` sets the thickness of every line in the figure — connectors, brackets, enclosures — as a ratio of the font size. `1` is 5% of it (the weight of an ordinary text rule), each 0.5 step adds another 2.5%, and the scale runs from `0.5` (a hairline) to `3.0` (15%, the heaviest).
+Because the lines follow the font size, text and lines keep the same balance at any font size.

 ### Tree Direction

 The `Direction` option controls the orientation of the tree layout: